Selim9-9/Business-on-Online-course/README.md

 **Where to verify:** **Duration vs Average Revenue** line chart and the Average Courses Duration Revenue metric at the top of the dashboard

+### you can explore those Answers yourself from the dashboard.
 ---

 ## 🛠️ Technical Details